brucek/trolly/README.md

 ## Features

-* Babel 6.x support
+* Babel for ES6 and ES7 magic
 * Mocha-Chai-Sinon testing stack
 * Support for ES2015 in the unit tests
 * Unit tests that work in Node and in the browser
-* Unit tests for older IE
-* Unit tests for production mode
-* Unit tests for development mode with auto-watch
-* Export as ES5 & UMD
 * Coverage report on the command line
-* Flow comments
-* Works both server and client side
-* Karma
+* Karma and mocha to allow writing unit tests for the project.
-* Webpack
+* Webpack for bundling
-* Webpack server for development
+* Webpack Dev Middleware
-* Eslint
+* Webpack Hot Middleware
-* Execution environment ala React
-* Production mode
-* Development mode
-* Pre-publishing to NPM
+* Eslint to maintain a consistent code style
 * Support NodeJS v.
 4.x LTS and the 'stable' branch ( v.5x)
-* NPM v.
-3.3.6 support

 ## Basic guide